 - Win the lottery or find your perfect job?

 - Swim in a pool or the ocean?
 Salt water and waves crashing on the beach or temperature controlled, lovely water all year round.

 - Play dodgeball or kickball?

-Get to know someone new when you learn how they think:
+Get to know someone by learning how they think

 - Who would you want with you if you were stranded on a deserted island?